Latest research shows a ripe opportunity for AI agents to address key blockers and help accelerate AI adoption among workers

 Why it matters: Companies can’t afford to have AI adoption stall out.
 According to McKinsey, AI could increase corporate profits by $4.4 trillion a year, and Salesforce research finds that sales teams using AI are 1.3x more likely to see revenue increase than those who don’t use it.

-To realise the benefits of AI, however, employers need to encourage employees to use the technology and equip them with the training and guidance needed to work successfully in this new era.
+To realize the benefits of AI, however, employers need to encourage employees to use the technology and equip them with the training and guidance needed to work successfully in the new agentic era.

-The arrival of AI agents – with clearly defined roles and guidelines – will also help with adoption, alleviating the ambiguity and anxiety many workers feel around using AI at work.
+The arrival of AI agents – with clearly defined roles and guidelines – will help with this, alleviating the ambiguity and anxiety many workers feel around using AI at work and helping to accelerate adoption.

 Christina Janzer, SVP of Research and Analytics at Slack